Memomer/Web-dev-projects-beginner-to-advance/README.md

 - Projects from hackathons, youtube tutorials(FCC, WesBos, webdevsimplified etc) , ideas/personal-projects that i brought to life.

 ## Aim of this repo-
-- I hope this repo inspires beginners to learn by creating their own projects and provides them with source code to review the code they wirte for projects.
+- I hope this repo inspires beginners to learn by creating their own projects and provides them with source code to review the code they write for projects.
 ## Project List->

 -counter